raphamorim/lucario/readme.md

 ## Contributing

-Why not use lucario color scheme in your favorite editor? does not exist?
+Want to use Lucario Color Scheme for your favorite editor, but it doesn't exist?
-So what about creating one, is very simple \o/
+So how about creating one?
+It's very simple! \o/

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`